How to Help Someone with Anxiety War or Anxiety Disorder

 Types of Anxiety Disorder

-Obsessive-compulsive disorder (OCD): alternating cycles of obsessive fear and compulsive behavioral responses to fear.
+Obsessive-compulsive disorder (OCD): Alternating cycles of obsessive fear and compulsive behavioral responses to fear.

 Impact of Anxiety